 A luxury Japanese-inspired spa and wellness retreat Shou Sugi Ban House is a secluded retreat offering healing arts treatment, holistic wellness, spirituality, and an innovative plant-rich, hyper-seasonal culinary program designed by Michelin-starred chef Mads Refslund.
 Shou Sugi Ban House is also home to a hydrotherapy circuit, thermal suite, chromotherapy shower, and solarium deck.

 Renamed EHP Resort & Marina as part of a multimillion dollar makeover, this five-acre luxury waterfront hotel on Three Mile Harbor classic evokes Mediterranean-inspired glamor right down to its signature restaurant Sí Sí, which serves cuisines from Italy, Spain, Greece, Morocco, and Turkey inside and out.
 The scene is lively with local artists and DJs and a dedicated sunset hour menu.

 A chic culinary spot on the main street of Sag Harbor Village, head here for American and Mediterranean-inspired dishes paired with Wölffer Estate signature wines and people watching.

 The Beacon, Sag Harbor

-No reservations are taken for this consistently packed harbor-side favorite, serving refined American fare in a chilled and relaxed setting.
-Get to The Beacon early to put your name on the list for an outside table and enjoy one of the best sunset views out east.
+This consistently packed harbor-side favorite, serving refined American fare in a chilled and relaxed setting, some of the best sunset views out east.
 Go early to put your name down, they don’t take reservations.

 Vine Street Café, Shelter Island

 Vine Street Café is worth the short ferry ride from Sag Harbor on the South Fork or Greenpoint on the North Fork to Shelter Island to experience this local gem serving seafood, local produce, and an extended wine list in a quaint American cottage.